Aussie regulator orders Westpac to set aside extra $500 million in capital

 The lender was also accused of breaching money laundering and counter-terrorism finance laws, with Westpac publicly accused of 23 million breaches.

-The crisis claimed the scalp of Westpac chief executive Brian Hartzer as well as chairman Limdsay Maxsted, who will now bring forward his retirement to the first half of next year.
+The crisis claimed the scalp of Westpac chief executive Brian Hartzer as well as chairman Lindsay Maxsted, who will now bring forward his retirement to the first half of next year.

 The scandal deepened further when comments allegedly made by chief executive Brian Hartzer to senior staff were leaked to The Australian, including claims the scandal "was not playing out as a high street issue" and that the Westpac board "don't need to overcook this" because "for people in mainstream Australia going about their daily lives, this is not a major issue".